Sheikha Moza Attends QF's 2024 Convocation Ceremony

-Doha, Qatar: Chairperson of Qatar Foundation HH Sheikha Moza bint Nasser attended the annual, collective celebration of graduates from Qatar Foundation's unique education ecosystem – commemorating 953 future change-makers as they step from one phase of their journey into the next.
+(MENAFN- Gulf Times) Qatar Foundation (QF) chairperson Her Highness Sheikha Moza bint Nasser attended the annual, collective celebration of graduates from Qatar Foundation's unique education ecosystem – commemorating 953 'future change-makers as they step from one phase of their journey into the next'.

-Qatar Foundation's (QF) Convocation ceremony was also attended by Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani Vice Chairperson and CEO of Qatar Foundation HE Sheikha Hind bint Hamad Al Thani, together with ministers, diplomats, university presidents, deans and faculty members, and families of the Class of 2024 graduates.
+The convocation ceremony was also attended by HE the Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim al-Thani and QF vice chairperson and CEO HE Sheikha Hind bint Hamad al-Thani, together with ministers, diplomats, university presidents, deans and faculty members, and families of the Class of 2024 graduates.

-Students of 77 nationalities – 40 percent of whom are Qatari, with 61 percent of this year's graduates being female – who are graduating from QF's Hamad Bin Khalifa University and seven international partner universities took the spotlight, walking through the Door to the Future, a Convocation tradition symbolizing how their years of learning, exploration, and discovery have prepared them for what now lies ahead.
+Students of 77 nationalities – 40% are Qatari, with 61% of this year's graduates being female – who are graduating from QF's Hamad Bin Khalifa University and seven international partner universities took the spotlight, walking through the Door to the Future, a convocation tradition symbolising how their years of learning, exploration, and discovery have prepared them for what now lies ahead.

-President of the Civil Service and Government Development Bureau HE Abdulaziz bin Nasser bin Mubarak Al Khalifa, said:“On this occasion, I extend my warmest congratulations to all the 2024 graduates of Qatar Foundation's universities, who represent our future generations, and their universities for their efforts in providing these graduates with opportunities and developing their skills, reflecting the support and vision of Qatar's higher education leadership.
+HE Abdulaziz bin Nasser bin Mubarak al-Khalifa, president of the Civil Service and Government Development Bureau, said:“On this occasion, I extend my warmest congratulations to all the 2024 graduates of Qatar Foundation's universities, who represent our future generations, and their universities for their efforts in providing these graduates with opportunities and developing their skills, reflecting the support and vision of Qatar's higher education leadership.

 “We look forward to seeing the valuable contributions these graduates will make to the future-ready workforce of our nation, in line with Qatar's third National Development Strategy 2024-2030.
 I call on them to invest in their professional careers the knowledge they have acquired and to advance the wheel of progress and innovation, and I wish them a prosperous and successful future.”